Guitar, Rock Ensembles

 As for her teaching, she has had students ranging from ages 6 to 32 and loves to take on any student with a passion for music.
 She focuses on sight-singing, ear-training, and music literacy while continuing to sing with ease in all genres of music.
 Her goal is to inspire her students with all the music that can be made possible and get them to appreciate musicianship on a new level.

-Sophia Prasinos, mezzo-soprano, is a senior Vocal Performance major at the University of Connecticut, currently studying with Meredith Ziegler.
-A native of Woodbury, CT, she has been performing with the UCONN Opera Theater and Opera Outreach program in both the chorus and for minor roles since coming to UCONN in 2013.
+Sophia Prasinos, mezzo-soprano, obtained her Bachelor of Music in Vocal Performance at the University of Connecticut in May of 2017.
+She is continuing her studies there with teacher Meredith Ziegler and currently obtaining her Performer’s Certificate this year.
+A native of Woodbury, CT, she has been performing with the UCONN Opera Theater and Opera Outreach program in both the chorus and for major and minor roles since coming to UCONN in 2013.
 She has appeared as Cousin Hebe in H.M.S.
 Pinafore, The Herdsman in L’Enfant et les sortileges, a Gossip in Noye’s Fludde and a chorus member in Die Fledermaus, Il barbiere di Siviglia, L’elisir d’amore, and Hansel and Gretel.
-Sophia will be in the chorus for UCONN’s 2017 production of Le Nozze di Figaro and was chosen as a study-cover for the role of Cherubino.
+Sophia has also complete study covers of the roles of Cherubino in Le Nozze di Figaro and as Prince Orlofsky in Die Fledermaus.
 Within Opera Outreach, Sophia has played the Little Old Lady in Jack and the Baked Bean Stalk, the Cat in Pinocchio and Barcarolle in The Bremen Town Musicians.
 She has been a member of the Chamber Singers, Collegium Musicum, and Concert Choir during her time at UCONN and recently toured with these groups in Ireland and Germany.
 Sophia has sung with the UCONN Wind Ensemble and Percussion Ensemble, as well as participating in choral masterclasses with prestigious groups such as The King’s Singers, Seraphic Fire, Roomful of Teeth, and with Eric Whitacre.
 She has also performed in the Connecticut Early Music Festival and at Carnegie Hall.
-Sophia currently holds the position of Alto section leader and soloist at the Universalist Church of West Hartford and is a part of the newly-founded Greater Middletown Chorale Chamber Singers.
+Sophia worked as the Alto section leader and soloist at the Universalist Church of West Hartford last year and is a part of the Greater Middletown Chorale’s newly founded chamber group, Alchemy.
 She has performed many major works, including Beethoven’s 9th Symphony, Brahm’s Requiem, Duruflé’s Requiem, Carmina Burana, Persichetti’s Celebrations, Steve Reich’s Music for 18 Musicians, and more.
+Sophia’s upcoming roles with UCONN Opera Theater include Dorothée in Massenet’s Cendrillon and La Suora Zelatrice in Puccini’s Suor Angelica, as well as cover for the role of La Zia Principessa.

 Violinist Stephan Tieszen has a Bachelors from the Mannes College of Music, a Masters from the Juilliard School and a Doctorate of Musical Arts from the Yale School of Music.
 He studied violin with Mischa Mischakoff, Guila Bustabo, Sally Thomas, Sidney Harth, and Gabriel Banat.